About Ibis Confluence

 - The adeunis TIC and Pulse ATEX sensors, which measure the electricity and gas meters consumption respectively.

 - The Wattsense connectivity solution.
-Using the Wattsense box, the sensors, using LoRaWAN wireless technology, collect the data that is then consolidated in the Wattsense cloud, and forwarded to Energisme.
+Using the Wattsense Tower, the sensors, using LoRaWAN wireless technology, collect the data that is then consolidated in the Wattsense cloud, and forwarded to Energisme.

 - The Energisme platform formats them and ensures the concrete visualization of the data collected, in order to allow their complete analysis.